Browse F.A.Q. Topics

 Can an outreach be included in my Extension Studies course?Yes, but not in the traditional sense and it will take some work on your part as course leader.
 Extension Studies Courses work by engaging the student in focused learning activities that have clear learning outcomes, and these need to be measurable.
 So, an outreach could only be included if you are able to identify, observe and evaluate such specific learning goals.
 These goals would need to be clearly identified in the registration process.

 What is the difference between Extension Studies and Online Extension Studies?Extension Studies courses are run at a physical location, where the students come together to participate in the course.
-Online Extension Studies are courses which students from around the world can enroll, log-on, and study online.
+For more information about the differences click here.
+Online Extension Studies are courses which students from around the world can enrol, log-on, and study online.
 There are clear guidelines for Online Extension Studies courses.
 Click here for more information.

 What is an Extension Studies Course?Extension Studies courses are created and led by YWAMers to equip and train people in a particular area.
 Every course is short and typically part-time andregistered at an existing YWAM Operating Location, even if it is held at a different location.
 Extension Studies courses are ways for us YWAMers to get the training we are passionate about out to the wider body of Christ, and beyond, in a way that has the backing and accreditation of the UofN.
 Extension Studies Courses: